xballoy/xballoy.github.io/_posts/2019-09-12-git-from-beginner-to-advanced-user.md

 +----------------+                    +----------------+                    +----------------+
 ```

-When using `git add -u .` only the changed files known in the index are updated.
+When using `git add -u .` only tracked files that have changed are staged.
-All new changes remain in the workspace.
+Untracked files (like newFile.txt) remain only in the working directory.

 ```text
 +----------------+                    +----------------+                    +----------------+